-^{}We did not collect data for "other" indigenous category but participants were invited to include additional information about the territory, region, or community to which they belong as an open text field after they made their selection from the three options listed here.
+^{}We did not collect data for "other" Indigenous category but participants were invited to include additional information about the territory, region, or community to which they belong as an open text field after they made their selection from the three options listed here.

-Introduction
+Common Terms

-To be put in text boxes
+A full glossary can be found at the end of this document.

-Racialized: Racialized persons and/or groups can have racial meanings attributed to them by society in ways that negatively impact their social, political, and economic life.
+Acronym for people who identify as being of African, Black and African-Caribbean ABC descent.
+Anti-Black Racism Prejudice, attitudes, beliefs, stereotyping and discrimination directed at people of African descent and rooted in their unique history and experience of enslavement and its legacy.
+Anti-Indigenous Racism The ongoing race-based discrimination, negative stereotyping and injustice experienced by Indigenous Peoples within Canada.
+It includes ideas and practices that establish, maintain and perpetuate power imbalances, systemic barriers and inequitable outcomes that stem from the legacy of colonial policies and practices in Canada.
+Anti-racism An active and consistent process of change to eliminate individual, institutional and systemic racism as well as the oppression and injustice racism causes.
+Anti-oppression The use of power to disempower, marginalize, silence or otherwise subordinate one social group or category, often further empowering and/or privileging the oppressor.
+Social oppression may not require formally established organizational support to achieve its desired effect; or it may be applied on a more informal, yet more focused, individual basis.
+An anti-oppression stance requires recognition of oppressions in our society and a consistent process to mitigate its effects and eventually equalize the power imbalances in our communities.
+Inclusive Design The six threads of Inclusive Design are designing instruction; engaging parents, families, Elders and communities; establishing environment as the third teacher; building staff leadership/capacity; analyzing data; responding to student voice.
+Intersectionality A theoretical framework for understanding how aspects of a person's social and political identities (e.g., gender, sex, race, class, sexuality, religion, disability, physical appearance, height, etc.) combine to create unique modes of discrimination and privilege.
+Racialized Racialized persons and/or groups can have racial meanings attributed to them by society in ways that negatively impact their social, political, and economic life.
 This includes but is not necessarily limited to people classified as "visible minorities" under the Canadian census and may include people impacted by antisemitism and Islamophobia.
 Racialization is the process by which societies construct races as real, different and unequal.
+Minoritized Minoritized persons and/or groups are a racial, ethnic, religious, or social subdivision (including by gender identity, gender expression, sexual orientation, disability, children in care, children experiencing poverty) of a society that is pushed to the margins in political, financial, or social power often by means of institutional or systemic bias and discrimination.
+Persons are not born into a minority status nor are they minoritized in every social context (e.g., their families, racially homogeneous friendship groups, or places of worship).
+Instead, they are rendered minorities in particular situations and institutional environments that sustain an overrepresentation of Whiteness.

-Minoritized: Minoritized persons and/or groups are a racial, ethnic, religious, or social subdivision (including by gender identity, gender expression, sexual orientation, disability, children in care, children experiencing poverty) of a society that is pushed to the margins in political, financial, or social power often by means of institutional or systemic bias and discrimination.
-"Persons are not born into a minority status nor are they minoritized in every social context (e.g., their families, racially homogeneous friendship groups, or places of worship).
-Instead, they are rendered minorities in particular situations and institutional environments that sustain an overrepresentation of Whiteness"
+How the Indigenous, Equity and Human Rights Roadmap Will Eliminate Barriers to Success